-About thirty percent of the total population of Manitoba some direct benefit from reatment, preventive and silitation services of the atorium Board of Manitoba in 1961.

-This means that more people were served by our voluntary organization than in any other year, said T. A. J. Cunnings, executive director of the Board, at the Board's anthe board are the Board's an-
+About thirty percent of the total population of Manitoba some direct benefit from reatment, preventive and bilitation services of the atorium Board of Manitoba in 1961.
+This means that more people were served by our voluntary organization than in any other year, said T. A. J. Cunnings, executive director of the Board, at the Board's annual meeting on April 30.